Iron supplement: By mouth

 Iron can be supplemented by mouth using various forms, such as iron(II) sulfate.
-This is the most common and well studied soluble iron salt sold under brand names such as Feratab, Fer-Iron, and Slow-FE.
+This is the most common and well-studied soluble iron salt sold under brand names such as Feratab, Fer-Iron, and Slow-FE.
 It is in complex with gluconate, dextran, carbonyl iron, and other salts.
-Ascorbic acid, vitamin C, increases the absorption of non-heme sources of iron.
+Ascorbic acid, vitamin C, increases the absorption of non-heme sources of iron, but not to a clinically significant degree.

-Heme iron polypeptide (HIP) (e.g. Proferrin ES and Proferrin Forte) can be used when regular iron supplements such as ferrous sulfate or ferrous fumarate are not tolerated or absorbed.
+Heme iron polypeptide (HIP) (e.g., Proferrin ES and Proferrin Forte) can be used when regular iron supplements such as ferrous sulfate or ferrous fumarate are not tolerated or absorbed.
 A clinical study demonstrated that HIP increased serum iron levels 23 times greater than ferrous fumarate on a milligram-per-milligram basis.

-Another alternative is ferrous glycine sulfate or ferroglycine sulfate, has less gastrointestinal side-effects than standard preparations such as iron fumarate.
+Another alternative is ferrous glycine sulfate or ferroglycine sulfate, which has fewer gastrointestinal side effects than standard preparations such as iron fumarate.
 It is unusual among oral preparations of iron supplements in that the iron in this preparation has very high oral bioavailability, especially in the liquid formulation.
 This option should be evaluated before resorting to parenteral therapy.
-It is especially useful in iron deficiency anemia associated with autoimmune gastritis and Helicobacter pylori gastritis, where it generally has satisfactory effect.
+It is especially useful in iron deficiency anemia associated with autoimmune gastritis and Helicobacter pylori gastritis, where it generally has a satisfactory effect.

 Since iron stores in the body are generally depleted, and there is a limit to what the body can process (about 2–6 mg/kg of body mass per day; i.e. for a 100 kg/220 lb man this is equal to a maximum dose of 200–600 mg/per day) without iron poisoning, this is a chronic therapy which may take 3–6 months.

 Due to the frequent intolerance of oral iron and the slow improvement, parenteral iron is recommended in many indications.

+Food fortification

+Fortified foods with iron such as breakfast cereals and wheat flour are effective in increasing hemoglobin levels and lowering prevalence of anemia and iron deficiency.
+A 2021 Cochrane Review found that wheat flour fortified with iron may reduce anemia by 27%.
+Fortified rice may increase haemoglobin concentrations and reduce iron deficiency in the general population but has not been found to reduce anemia.
+In 2023, the World Health Organization recommended fortification of rice with iron as a public health strategy to improve the iron status of populations in regions where rice is a staple food.